-The pretensioners are triggered by the airbag control module.
-Like the airbags, the pretensioners are single-use items.
-After a collision that is severe enough to deploy the airbags and pretensioners, both must be replaced.
-Enhanced Seat Belt Reminder System (BeltAlert[®]) If the driver's seat belt has not been buckled within 60 seconds of starting the vehicle and if the vehicle speed is greater than 5 mph (8 km/h), the Enhanced Warning System (BeltAlert[®]) will alert the driver to buckle the seat belt.
+Enhanced Driver Seat Belt Reminder System (BeltAlert[®])

+If the driver's seat belt has not been buckled within 60 seconds of starting the vehicle and if the vehicle speed is greater than 5 mph (8 km/h), the Enhanced Warning System (BeltAlert[®]) will alert the driver to buckle their seat belt.
 The driver should also instruct all other occupants to buckle their seat belts.
-If the driver unbuckles the seat belt while the vehicle is in motion an immediate chime will be heard and, the Enhanced Warning System (BeltAlert[®]) will continue to chime and flash the Seat Belt Warning Light for 96 seconds or until the driver's seat belt is buckled.
-The Enhanced Warning System (BeltAlert[®]) will be reactivated if the ignition is cycled, driver's seat belt is unbuckled for more than 10 seconds. and the vehicle speed is greater than 5 mph (8 km/h).
+If the driver unbuckles the seat belt while the vehicle is in motion an immediate chime will be heard and the Enhanced Warning System (BeltAlert[®]) will continue to chime and flash the Seat Belt Warning Light for 96 seconds or until the driver's seat belt is buckled.
+The Enhanced Warning System (BeltAlert®) will be reactivated if the ignition is cycled, the driver's seat belt is unbuckled for more than 10 seconds and the vehicle speed is greater than 5 mph (8 km/h).

-The Enhanced Warning System (BeltAlert[®]) can be enabled or disabled by your authorized dealer or by following these steps: NOTE: The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON or START position.
-The manufacturer does not recommend deactivating the Enhanced Warning System (BeltAlert[®]).
+The Enhanced Warning System (BeltAlert[®]) can be enabled or disabled by your authorized dealer or by following these steps:

+NOTE: The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON or START position.
+Chrysler LLC does not recommend deactivating the Enhanced Warning System (BeltAlert[®]).

-1. With all doors closed and the ignition switch in any position except On or Start, buckle the driver's seat belt.
+1. With all doors closed and the ignition switch in any position except ON or START, buckle the driver's seat belt.